Skip to contents

 #> $ Trial : int 1 2 3 4 5 6 7 8 9 10 ...

-#> $ Decision : chr "Successful at final" "Stop for efficacy" "Stop for futility" "Stop for futility" ...
+#> $ Decision : chr "Stop for efficacy" "Stop for efficacy" "Successful at final" "Stop for efficacy" ...

 #> $ SampleSize : int 600 600 600 600 600 600 600 600 600 600 ...